littleblack111/littleblack111/COMMIT_RULES.md

 - `change`: Changes that are not a fix or a feature, just a general change(need specification on what is the change)
 - `remove`: Removes something in the code, don't nessesarily have to be a bug(need specification on what is removed)
 - `add`: Adds something in the code, or file(mention the file in "()"), don't nessesarily have to be a feature(need specification on what is added)
+- `sync`: Syncs the code with another branch or repository(need specification on what is synced)
 - `BREAKING CHANGE`: A commit that has a breaking change that will affect the codebase
 ##### Example:
 - `feat(functionName): Added a new function that does something`